 Legitimate Negatives of This Dirt Bike

-Another common issue that is brought up is how loose the exhaust is with new models.
-And then there is the assembly, you get to assemble the handlebar, the front wheel, and the rear shock.
+One common issue that is brought up is how loose the exhaust is with new models.
+And then there is the assembly, you have to assemble the handlebar, the front wheel, and the rear shock.
 If you're into motorbike maintenance, this will not pose a problem.

 Legitimate Positives of Apollo Dirt Bike 125cc Reviews DB-X18

 Don't let the negatives fool you, though. this Dirt Bike is an amazing ride to own.
 It is somewhat more powerful than the 110cc version and slightly less than the 250cc one.
 So right then and there you have the perfect gift for your teenage son.
 Wait, you have a daughter?
 No worries, the bike is small and light enough for both genders.

 It is also durable when on the road, or rather, off it.
 Its frame makes it suitable for full-grown adults of sturdier build.
 Considering how economical the bike is, not only will you be able to repair it quickly, but upgrade it as well.

 So if somehow, you still feel that this might be too dangerous for your son or daughter, give it a go yourself.
 Or, you should simply consider these choices, perfect for young kids age 7 and above.

 1) The Engine

 The Apollo 125cc Dirt Bike has, as its name tells us, a displacement of 125cc.
 This is, naturally, its piston displacement as well.
 Its height to seat is 32.28", and it can carry 5 ft 8" ladies and 6 ft gentlemen, both up to 220lbs of weight.